ahbaid/kids-code-camp/Readme.md

 Take a look at the sample starter program "hello.py" in lesson-001, run it using Python (version 3).
 See if you can understand what it does!

+If you are interested and would like to participate in our [slack channel](http://kids-code-camp.slack.com), read our [signup guide](Signup.md).

 Let's go code!

 ## A Recipe: